roblaing/erlang-webapp-howto/unit8/README.md

 <a href="https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild">Node.appendChild()</a> can be used
 iteratively to render a template filled in with different values any number of times.

+One gotcha was using a button in a template for a form I only wanted displayed if the user was logged in.
+I found the solution in this article <a href="https://css-tricks.com/crafting-reusable-html-templates/">Crafting Reusable HTML Templates</a>.
+It turned out the button had to be linked to an event listeners in the template block, not in the external Javascript file.

 <h2>Javascript websocket client</h2>